-ECD 282 - Child Care Administration II/Inclusion
+ECD 282 - Child Care Administration II

 The course is designed for directors of both for-profit and non-profit child care centers who are seeking the Pennsylvania Early Learning Keys to Quality Core Director's Certificate.
 The course examines the management and supervision of early childhood programs that serve children from infancy through age eight within the framework of planning, implementing, and evaluating programs through established standards (NAEYC).
 A student applies vision and mission statements in order to assess program, staff welfare, and community response.
 Topics include child development, program structures, curriculum, and environmental design for effective but transparent management.
 A student focuses upon leading and managing staff through positive facilitation, motivation, and morale; operational requirements, and quality improvement through networking with agencies and associations; communication tools; and demonstrated professionalism.
 Grant writing is explored as one means of continuing support for growth.
-Participants are expected to implement the learning objectives and document their competency through a course portfolio.
+Participants are expected to implement the learning objectives and document their competency through a course portfolio education, child development, special education or elementary education, or 2) have an associate's degree in any other field, including 18 credit hours of early childhood education, child development, special education, elementary education, or 3) have a bachelor's degree in early childhood education, child development, special education, elementary education, including 18 credit hours of early childhood education, elementary education, including 18 credit hours of early childhood education, elementary education, or 4) have a bachelor's degree in any other field, including 18 credit hours of early childhood education, child development, special education, elementary education, or the human services field.
+Intermediate experience with computers, office applications, and the internet applications is required.
+Students who do not meet the above requirements may register for the course as a program elective with the signature of their advisor.
+Intermediate experience with computers such as CIT 100 Microcomputer Applications is required for the online course.